 Creative growth happens outside one's comfort zone.
-Great designers are well-rounded and well-read participants in a variety of activities.
+Creative people are well-rounded participants in a variety of activities.
 They constantly strive to experience new sources of enlightening input to stretch limits, broaden horizons, make new connections, and see in new ways.
-This enhances their creative output and increases the wealth of resources from which to draw inspiration and influence.
-Neurobic exercises help motivate prospective designers to take risks and step into areas where they are afraid in order to expand and grow.
+This allows them to increase the wealth of resources from which to draw inspiration and influence.
+Since a creative idea is a combination of previously unrelated ideas, the greater the wealth of ideas, the greater the chance of making new combinations.

-Enter into your neurobic event with an open clear mind.
+Embrace your neurobic life with an open clear mind.
 Allow events to change you.
 Be willing to grow.
 Be open to new experiences and be willing to be changed by them.
 Learn something new, see new things, respect other people, network with new audiences, and enrich your life.

 Get into the world, participate, and enjoy.